samuli-kekki/flask-test/README.md

 As we are not using -d, you can stop the server with CTRL-C.

 The data in the database is not persisted.

+# Notes:

+Investigate what is a good way to return streaming temperatures.
+Currently it is returning JSON fragments, not one complete JSON document.